 An extensive number of parameters were measured, including hypertension status, total plasma cholesterol level, diabetes, body mass index, cigarette smoking status, alcohol intake, physical activity, and various other parameters.
-Hypertension was defined as a systolic or diastolic blood pressure of $\geq 160$ and $\geq 90$ mm Hg, respectively, or was based on the use of antihypertensive medication.
-To be considered normotensive, systolic and diastolic blood pressures needed to be < 140 and < 90 mm Hg, respectively.
+Hypertension was defined as a systolic or diastolic blood pressure of ≥ 160 and ≥ 90 mm Hg, respectively, or use of antihypertensive medication.
+To be considered normotensive, systolic and diastolic blood pressures needed to be < 140 and <90 mm Hg, respectively.
 Men who were neither normotensive nor hypertensive were classified as having borderline hypertension.
-Study participants were also classified as having diabetes on the basis of a medical history (physician diagnosed or based on the reported use of insulin or the receipt of oral hypoglycemic therapy).
+Study participants were also classified as having diabetes on the basis of a medical history (physician diagnosed or based on the reported use of insulin or the receipt of oral diabetes medication).
 Assessment of overall metabolic output during a typical 24-hour period was based on the use of a physical activity index.
 The physical activity index was derived by summing the average number of hours per day spent in five different activity levels (basal, sedentary, slight, moderate, and heavy) after each was multiplied by a weighting factor that corresponded to the level of exertion needed to undertake the activity.
 High levels of the physical activity index indicate active lifestyles, and low levels indicate inactive lifestyles [9, 10].